idanhuang/Leetcode/2021 tracker.md

 * 5/27
    - [1123]Lowest Common Ancestor of Deepest Leaves, Medium
+   - [1822]Sign of the Product of an Array, Easy
 * 5/26
    - [236]Lowest Common Ancestor of a Binary Tree, Medium
    - [1740]Find Distance in a Binary Tree, Medium